 - The new encoder preset is ready to use.

-For more on encoder presets, see Create a New Encoder Preset.
+For a step-by-step guide to creating encoder presets, see Create a New Encoder Preset.

 Create an Additional Web Preset